-TWR Lighting, Inc.'s Model E-1DB Type L-864/L-865 Controller has been designed and built to the Federal Aviation Advisory Circular 150/5345-43E with safety and reliability in mind.
+TWR Lighting, Inc.'s Model E-2/3DB Type L-864/L-865 Controller has been designed and built to the Federal Aviation Advisory Circular 150/5345-43E with safety and reliability in mind.
 TWR is committed to providing our customers with some of the best products and services available.
 TWR welcomes you to our family of fine products and we look forward to servicing your needs now and in the future.
+NOTE: Structures exceeding 500' will require to be painted, in addition to this lighting, for added visual hazard marking.